fedehub/ExperimentalRoboticsAssignment2/_build/html/_sources/code_documentation/Oracle.rst.txt

 ==============================

-HOW TO receive a hint
+How to receive a hint
 ----------------------

 the node publishes the hint (message *erl2/ErlOracle*) through the topic */oracle_hint*.
 Here's the message prototype: